spiderwares/size-chart-for-woocommerce/README.md

-⭐ Target specific categories or individual products for chart display ⭐ Display charts based on visibility (featured, hidden) to control what customers see ⭐ Target products by shipping class or product tags for flexible display logic ⭐ Style the table with custom header and row colors
+⭐ Target specific categories or individual products for chart display ⭐ Display charts based on visibility (featured, hidden) to control what customers see ⭐ Target products by shipping class or product tags for flexible display logic ⭐ Option to hide the size chart title on the frontend ⭐ Style the table with custom header and row colors
 ⭐ Fully responsive design — charts look great on all devices